Kernix13/markdown-cheatsheet/README.md

 ### Mermaid Diagrams

 This is a new markdown element I just became aware of.
 Check out [Mermaid on GitHub](https://github.com/mermaid-js/mermaid#readme) for more information.
 But it's basically a language code block that remders various diagrams with very specific syntax.
+And the diagrams have buttons for, zoom in/out, position change, and popout box.
 Check this out:

       graph TD;
       A-->B;